SlanderDev/SlanderDev/README.md

 # 👨‍🎓 About me!

-+ 🤖 I'm developper of Zekrom!
++ 🤖 I'm developper of Delta Bot !
 + 📚 2021 Goals : Grow my bot as far as I can, learn java and HTML/CSS
 + ⚔️ I'm using Visual Studio Code ans Sublime Text